Red, Hot and Blue (film): Soundtrack

+All the songs from the film were recorded by Hutton for Capitol Records.
+Doris Day recorded "(Where Are You) Now That I Need You" with The Mellomen on Columbia Records 38507.

 Production

 The film was originally called The Broadway Story.
 It was the second film from Pioneer Pictures, a recently formed independent production company.
 Charles Lederer wrote the script based on stories provided by such Broadway columnists as Dorothy Kilgallen, Louis Sobol, Danton Walker and Earl Wilson.
 It was to start filming October 1, 1948, following the production of Pioneer's first film, Kingsblood Royal, based on the novel by Sinclair Lewis.
 Lloyd Nolan was discussed for the male lead.

 However Pioneer ended up selling the project to Paramount Studios in September 1948 as a vehicle for Betty Hutton.
 Frank Tashlin was hired to rewrite the script.
 Robert Fellows was to produce and John Farrow to direct.
 It was Hutton's first film in two years.

 The film was retitled Restless Angel.
 Ray Milland was going to star, but it was decided to loan him out to Fox; his role was taken by Victor Mature, who had just made Samson and Delilah for Paramount.
 Mature and Hutton had not previously acted together and Paramount hoped this novelty would prove attractive at the box-office.